List of Bermuda hurricanes

 The British Overseas Territory of Bermuda has a long history of encounters with Atlantic tropical cyclones, many of which inflicted significant damage and influenced the territory's development.
 A small archipelago comprising about 138 islands and islets, Bermuda occupies 21 sqmi in the North Atlantic Ocean, roughly 650 mi east of Cape Hatteras, North Carolina.
-The islands are situated far outside the main development region for Atlantic hurricanes, but within the typical belt of recurving tropical cyclones.
+The islands are situated far outside the Main Development Region for Atlantic hurricanes, but within the typical belt of recurving tropical cyclones.
 Most storms form in the central Atlantic or western Caribbean Sea before approaching Bermuda from the southwest; storms forming north of 28°N are unlikely to impact the territory.

-According to the Bermuda Weather Service, the islands of Bermuda experience a damaging tropical cyclone once every six to seven years, on average.
+According to the Bermuda Weather Service, Bermuda experiences a damaging tropical cyclone once every six to seven years, on average.
 Due to the small area of the island chain, landfalls and direct hits are rare.
-Strictly speaking, only ten landfalls have occurred during years included in the official Atlantic hurricane database, starting in 1851.
+Strictly speaking, only 11 landfalls have occurred during years included in the official Atlantic hurricane database, starting in 1851.
 When hurricanes Fay and Gonzalo struck Bermuda just days apart in October 2014, that season became the first to produce two landfalls.
-Two damaging storms impacted Bermuda in September 1899, but the center of the first storm narrowly missed the islands.
+Two damaging storms impacted Bermuda in September 1899, but the center of the first narrowly missed the islands.
 Tropical cyclones, and their antecedent or remnant weather systems, have affected the territory in all seasons, most frequently in the late summer months.
 A study of recorded storms from 1609 to 1996 found that direct hits from hurricanes were most common in early September and late October, with an intervening relative lull creating two distinct 'seasons'.